Zurich Underground Railway: The Premetro Project

 Wherever possible, the cut-and-cover construction method was desirable.
 Some sections between Central and the university, underneath the Hirschengraben, and from Bellevue to Heimplatz, were to be constructed by drilling and blasting.
 A direct routing between the main station and Paradeplatz below the middle part of the Bahnhofstrasse was to be avoided due to water mains and cable tunnels.
 Instead, drilling a slightly curvy alignment along Rennweg and the western side of St. Peterhofstatt was suggested.

 All the parties represented in the city parliament supported the project.
 However, it was rejected in the town referendum with 58,393 to 34,307 votes on 1 April 1962 (63% No).
-An ‘unholy alliance’ of two groups with completely different motivations was responsible for this outcome.
+An "unholy alliance" of two groups with completely different motivations was responsible for this outcome.
 A non-partisan committee had fundamentally spoken against putting the tram below surface and criticized the traffic planners' indignation to restrict motorized private transport.
 However, a second group, which especially promoted the drivers' needs, demanded the abolition of the tram and requested the construction of an adequate underground network.
 15 open coaches of type Be 4/4, also known as ‘carps’ and designed for potential use in tunnel sections with high platforms, had been delivered to the VBZ in 1959/60.
 As a consequence of the underground rejection, no further production series of this type of tramway cars was ordered.

 The Underground Project

 Planning

-At first, after the rejection of the premetro project, the authorities were puzzled because the result of the referendum did not allow them to draw clear conclusions.
+At first, after the rejection of the premetro project, the authorities were puzzled because the defeat of the referendum by two factions with opposite views on the future of the tram and the automobile did not allow them to draw clear conclusions.
 In 1963, the city council appointed architect and interior designer Hans Marti as head of the newly created office of urban planning.
 Even though Marti was in favour of underground rail transport, he was very critical of claims to restructure the city in order to make it an automotive city.
 He thought it was illusionary that the tram would disappear from the city in the coming decades.
 The municipal authorities became convinced that the traffic problems could be solved only by regional planning transcending the city's territory, in cooperation with the Canton of Zurich and the confederation of Switzerland.
-In 1963, the cantonal council of Zürich granted a loan of 935,000 francs to draft overall plans, which, along with several other issues, also made the development of the transport network a subject of discussion.
-The canton and the city of Zurich, as well as the Swiss Federal Railways formed a coordinating committee in order to develop the transportation plan, which was included in the overall plan.
+In 1963, the cantonal council of Zurich granted a loan of 935,000 francs to draft overall plans, which, along with several other issues, also made the development of the transport network a subject of discussion.
+The canton and the city of Zurich, along with the Swiss Federal Railways, formed a coordinating committee in order to develop the transportation plan, which was included in the overall plan.